 How do I become a security guard in Alberta?

-To become a security guard in Alberta, you must first enroll in a security guard training course.
+To become a security guard in Alberta, you must first enrol in a security guard training course.
 Alberta Basic Security Training (ABST) Course consists of seven (7) Modules delivered over a period of forty (40) hours.
-Students must complete all modules and then a provincial exam at one of the province's Testing Locations with 80% or above to receive provincial certification and apply for a security license in Alberta.
+Students must complete all modules and then a provincial exam at one of the province's Testing Locations (now also available online) with 80% or above to receive provincial certification and apply for a security license in Alberta.

 What is a security guard’s salary in Alberta?